Bachelor of Science in

 Whether the student’s interest lies in law and policy, terrorism, emergency management, risk assessment, intelligence analysis, strategic planning, or security, Homeland Security graduates emerge ready to contribute to making the world a safer place.

 The curriculum of this degree is founded in outcome-based methodology, using analysis of marketplace needs, intelligence from U.S. military and governmental experts, and practicing professionals.
+Students learn to conduct strategic planning, build continuity plans, as well as design and evaluate exercises for emergency response to disasters.

 Students can choose one of three ways to specialize their homeland security education: